2020 Women Build

 Each spring more than 10,000 women raise their hammers at Habitat for Humanity construction sites across the country in recognition of National Women Build Week.
 National Women Build challenges women to devote at least one day to help build affordable housing in their local communities.

-We begin work on our eighth annual Women Build home on April 22, 2017 in Franklin, TN.
+We began work on our ninth annual Women Build home on April 2020 in Columbia, TN.

 Want to know more about Women Build?
 Check out this video and the information below.

 HFHWM also hosts Hammers & High Heels to help raise funds for the Women Build.
 This year’s event will be Saturday, May 30, 2020 at the Marriott Cool Springs.

 The sponsorship cost of the home is $70,000.
 Each volunteer who participates has a fundraising goal of $250 to go toward the cost of the house, and a volunteer goal of at least 1 day.
 To help participants raise money, resources are provided below with ideas and step-by-step instructions on how to raise the funds.
 No experience in either fundraising or house-building is necessary.

 What is the Women Build?

 The Women Build is a Habitat Build where women of all walks of life come together to address the housing crisis that faces many of the women and children of Williamson and Maury Counties.

 Do I need to know anything about construction?
 Absolutely not!
 We encourage women who are interested in learning construction skills to volunteer, or women who are just looking to get involved in the community.